websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/account-roles.md

 ## Creating a New Account Role

-Make a choice to create an instance wide role or an account specific role.
+Make a choice to create an Shared Account Role or an Owned Account Role.

-### Creating and Assigning an Instance Wide Account Role
+### Creating and Assigning a Shared Account Role

-To create an instance wide role,
+To create a Shared Account Role,

 1. Open the Global Menu (![Global Menu](../../images/icon-applications-menu.png)).
 Navigate to *Control Panel* &rarr; *Roles*.

 1. Click the *Account Roles* tab.
 Click the Add icon (![Add icon](../../images/icon-add.png)).

 1. Give the new role a title and description.
 Click *Save* to create the role.

     ![Give the role a new title and description.](./account-roles/images/01.png)

 1. Click the *Define Permissions* tab at the top of the page.
-Select the different Account permissions to assign to this role.
+Select what permissions the role has to act upon the resources owned by the account, including the account itself.
+For example, selecting the Update permissions would give the role the ability to change the Account's description.
 Click *Save* to save the permissions.

+1. Click the *Define Group Scope Permissions* tab.
+Select what permissions the role has to act on resources owned by other groups (i.e. sites, channels, asset libraries, etc.).
+Note that the permissions apply for the account that is [selected as the current account](./account-management-widget.html#using-the-acconut-management-widget).

 1. To assign an account user to this role, navigate to *Applications* &rarr; *Accounts*.
 Select a specific account.